 Lifesong’s approach attracted Rod for several reasons: He was touched by their focus on orphans and vulnerable children, as well as providing education, vocational training, and funding support for adoptions.
 He was also impressed with the organization’s “100 percent pledge,” promising every dollar of donations fund the ministry, because operational costs are covered through other means – namely charitable businesses.

 Soon, the two were “scratching out plans” to use businesses as “giving engines” for God’s work.
-Finally, “What I’ve learned professionally can be a tool to give back,” and keep giving.
+Rod says he finally discovered something: “What I’ve learned professionally can be a tool to give back, and keep giving.”

 What is a giving engine?